Arech/nntl/README.md

 One may switch computations to use a float data type instead of a double to run the code even more faster (roughly at about 2/3 of the time required to run with a double precision).
 Also it's possible to tune a loss evaluation strategy to skip evaluation at some/all epochs, which will allow to train the NN even more faster.

-I wouldn't state the NNTL is the fastest CPU implementation of feedforward neural networks, but nonetheless it's pretty fast and BSD-licensed (except for [random number generators](https://github.com/Arech/AF_randomc_h), which is GPL licensed, - but it's easy to substitute RNG (as well as almost any other part of the library) for another implementation if needed).
+I wouldn't state the NNTL is the fastest CPU implementation of feedforward neural networks, but nonetheless it's indeed fast due to proper architecture, vectorizable math code and memory use optimization, and it is BSD-licensed (except for [random number generators](https://github.com/Arech/AF_randomc_h), which is GPL licensed, - but it's easy to substitute RNG (as well as almost any other part of the library) for another implementation if needed).

 ## Currently Implemented NN Features
 * A full-batch or a mini-batch SGD